dunovank/jupyter-themes/README.md

 Oceans16
 ==========

-## Dark-ify your IPython Notebooks!
+## Theme-ify your IPython Notebooks!

 This theme is essentially a mash-up of the Ocean Dark/Light IPyNB Themes by [Nikhil Sonnad](https://github.com/nsonnad/base16-ipython-notebook) and the Spacegray Ocean color schemes for Sublime Text by [Gadzhi Kharkharov](https://github.com/kkga/spacegray), which are both constructed using the original [Base16 color scheme](https://github.com/chriskempson/base16) by [Chris Kempson](https://github.com/chriskempson).
 General notebook and code cell layout are adapted from [this](https://github.com/panditarevolution/ipythonNotebook_customs/blob/master/monokai/custom.css) theme by [panditarevolution](https://github.com/panditarevolution).